Riddhiman2005/Making-my-Own-Calculator/README.md

 ven simple calculations required an immense amount of effort.
 Fast forward to the present day, my scientific calculator stopped functioning, leaving me without a reliable tool for my mathematical pursuits.
 The laptop and mobile calculators lacked the sophistication I craved.
 It was at this moment I made a bold decision—to develop my own calculator using coding.

-As the saying goes, "Necessity is the mother of invention," and this project exemplified the very essence of that sentiment.
+As the saying goes, "**Necessity is the mother of invention**" and this project exemplified the very essence of that sentiment.
 Motivated by the need for a more advanced and personalized calculator, I set out on a journey to create a digital masterpiece.
 With coding as my tool, I knew I could fashion a calculator that would surpass any I had previously encountered.

 ## FEATURES OF THE CALCULATOR ##